JJGrennie/CMPS_Index/README.md

-# 🎬 CMPS Film Index - Front-End
+# 🎬 CMPS Film Index - Back-End

 ## 📌 What is CMPS Film Index?